We are a family of five looking for recommendations of where to stay, thoughts on renting and staying in a motorhome (recommended company?)

 As for what to see in the park, old faithful geyser, along with the other geysers near it, is a must see.
 Mammoth hot springs is cool too.
 The best thing to do is to see as much of the park as you can.
 The best chance you have of seeing animals is driving along the road.
 The road cuts through meadows that the animals graze in!

 Near Mt.
 Rushmore I'd stay in Rapid city, SD.
 Its only 30 miles away and is a large city for the area.
 Though I've never been to it, it does have a INDOOR water-park!
 The websites pictures and prices are great.

 Near about an hour or so from Mt.Rushmore is Badlands National Park, a must see!
 It has a loop road so you can drive through the park in less than an hour and see a very cool landscape!

 I worked in Yellowstone this past summer season, so if you have any more questions feel free to ask!
-I hope this was helpful! over 6 years ago
+I hope this was helpful! almost 7 years ago

 Thank you VERY much for that insight.
 We have been doing tons of research...we will be coming in The summer to fight the crowds.